 The COVID-19 pandemic has laid bare the gaps in U.S. social and economic policies and the vulnerability working people and their families face without access to paid family and medical leave.
-According to a recent national survey, 61 percent of the U.S. voting public says it would have been "very helpful" to the country to have had a national paid family and medical leave program in place before the COVID-19 pandemic hit the United States; this view extends across gender, age, race, region and ideology.
-And 70 percent of 2020 voters say that, as part of a COVID-19 economic recovery plan, it is important for the country to guarantee paid family and medical leave to all workers.
+In the middle of the pandemic, 61 percent of the U.S. voting public said it would have been "very helpful" to the country to have had a national paid family and medical leave program in place before the COVID-19 pandemic hit the United States; this view extends across gender, age, race, region and ideology.
+And 70 percent of 2020 voters said that, as part of a COVID-19 economic recovery plan, it is important for the country to guarantee paid family and medical leave to all workers.

-Congress enacted limited, temporary paid sick and family leave measures to address COVID-19 related illness and care needs for some workers, but federal lawmakers have yet to enact a permanent national paid family and medical leave policy.
+Congress enacted limited, temporary (and now expired) paid sick and family leave measures to address COVID-19 related illness and care needs for some workers, but federal lawmakers have yet to enact a permanent national paid family and medical leave policy.

 Family and Medical Leave Act